“Real” Crêpe Bretonne with Maple Salted Caramel and Apples

 To cook the crêpe

-1. In a large bowl, mix together the eggs, sugar and maple syrup then add half the milk and whisk.
+1. In a large bowl, mix together the eggs, sugar and maple syrup, then add half the milk and whisk until combined.

-2. Add flour, salt and melted butter and stir until smooth.
-Add the remaining milk and Calvados.
+2. Add the flour, salt and melted butter, stirring until smooth.
+Add the remaining milk and Calvados, if using.

-3. Heat a frying pan on medium and melt a knob of butter until it bubbles.
-Using a ladle, pour batter into the centre of the pan and swirl to evenly coat the base.
+3. Heat a frying pan over a medium heat and melt a knob of butter until it bubbles.
+Using a ladle, pour the batter into the centre of the pan and swirl to evenly coat the base.

 4. Cook for about 2 minutes on each side until lightly browned.

-5. To serve, place crepe onto a warmed plate and fold in half, then half again.
+5. To serve, place a crêpe onto a warmed plate, fold in half, then fold again into quarters.

 To make the caramelised apples